tjhorneriv/ELK-stack-network/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP address:
 69.217.138.43

 Machines within the network can only be accessed by the Jump Box Provisioner which uses IP 10.0.0.4.